DevBigEazi/etn-forge/docs/TECHNICAL.md

-# etn-dappforge Technical Documentation 🔧
+# etn-forge Technical Documentation 🔧

-This document provides detailed technical information about the etn-dappforge project architecture, implementation, and development guidelines.
+This document provides detailed technical information about the etn-forge project architecture, implementation, and development guidelines.

 ## 📋 Table of Contents